Triple murder case begins for alleged Berkeley gang member

 "I don't remember saying this stuff," one of the women said, adding: "I was forced to be here today.
 You guys hunted me down."

-At the time, one of the girls had described a tan Buick that pulled up just before the shooting.
-It was occupied by a driver and front passenger.
+At the time, one of the girls had described what she believed was a tan Buick that pulled up just before the shooting.
+She had seen a driver and front passenger.

 She told police the driver had pulled out a 3-foot gun with two handles and opened fire.